Share On

 Ask An Expert

-Prior to regularly conducting cavy health checks, you should have a veterinarian or care expert give you hands-on training in order to be the best cavy health advocate possible.
+Prior to regularly conducting cavy health checks, you should have a veterinarian or compassionate care expert give you hands-on training in order to be the best cavy health advocate possible.
 Being trained to rapidly distinguish abnormalities from normal anatomy and healthy conditions can be crucial in early health problem detection, and the sooner you are able to bring concerns to your veterinarian, the sooner they’ll be able to work towards making a diagnosis and recommending any necessary interventions!

 When In Doubt…